snap-stanford/snap-python/doc/source/reference/graphs.rst

         node id *NId* to *Value*.
         *Value* is an integer, a float, or a string, respectively.

-     .. describe:: AddIntAttrDatE(EdgeI, Value, Attr)
-                   AddFltAttrDatE(EdgeI, Value, Attr)
-                   AddStrAttrDatE(EdgeI, Value, Attr)

-        Sets the value of attribute named *Attr* for the edge referred to by edge iterator *EdgeI* to *Value*.
-        *Value* is an integer, a float, or a string, respectively.

-     .. describe:: AddIntAttrDatE(EId, Value, Attr)
-                   AddFltAttrDatE(EId, Value, Attr)
-                   AddStrAttrDatE(EId, Value, Attr)

-        Sets the value of attribute named *Attr* for the edge with edge id *EId* to *Value*.
-        *Value* is an integer, a float, or a string, respectively.

      .. describe:: GetIntAttrDatN(NodeI, Attr)
                    GetFltAttrDatN(NodeI, Attr)
                    GetStrAttrDatN(NodeI, Attr)